murphyka/information_explorable/info_decomp.md

 Each dot in plot above represents a different information allocation between the two towns, and each one lowers your error in predicting `$Y$` (your town's weather) a different amount<a class='footstart' key='y-not-info'></a>.
 In the top left, you don't receive any information from the other towns and your error is maximal.
-In the bottom right, you receive one bit of information from each town, and the error is as low as you can go (which is set by the total mutual information between sources and target `$I(X_A,X_B;Y)$`).
+In the bottom right, you receive one bit of information from each town, and the error is as low as you can go (which is set by the total mutual information between sources and target `$I(X_1,X_2;Y)$`).

 What we've done is laid out all the ways to select variation from the source variables.
 Localizing the information the sources contain about the target means identifying the variation that lowers the error the most.